 About

-The Department of Social and Preventive Medicine (SPM) is the first Public Health Department in Malaysia and was established in 1964.
-It is the premier academic destination for public health professionals and academics over the past half a century.
-Over time, we have consistently increased our academic course offerings, staffing and student intake numbers.
-The SPM Department first started offering the Master of Public Health (MPH) program in 1973.
-Since then, the department has further offered various Master by Specialty programs in various core disciplines of Public Health and Master of Medical Science in Public Health (MMedScPH) program (History of Public Health Education in Malaysia).
-The dynamism of the Department under the previous headships has resulted in the Doctor of Public Health (DrPH) program.
+The Department of Social and Preventive Medicine (SPM) is the first academic public health department in Malaysia, established in 1964.
+It has been the premier academic destination for public health professionals and academics over the past half a century.
+Over time, we have consistently increased our academic course offerings, staffing, and student intake.
+The SPM department first started offering the Master of Public Health (MPH) programme in 1973.
+Since then, the department has further offered various Master by Speciality programmes in core disciplines of Public Health, as well as the Master of Medical Science in Public Health (MMedScPH) programme (History of Public Health Education in Malaysia).
+The dynamism of the department under previous headships has led to the Doctor of Public Health (DrPH) programme.
 In 2022, we started offering the Master of Epidemiology programme.

-In 2020, the world has been confronted by a once-in-a-century event, the COVID-19 pandemic.
-Everyone has anticipated the pandemic; however, no one could have predicted the breadth and depth of how it has affected all of us in such a short time.
-Before the pandemic, the world of medicine has focused on the great technological achievements it has made, and it seemed invincible.
-The pandemic has taught us that even a country with the most advanced medical care, crumbles with the sheer reach and speed of the spread of the pandemic.
-Countries with the successful roll-out of the vaccination programmes are also seeing a resurgence of infection due to the new variant.
+In 2020, the world was confronted by a once-in-a-century event, the COVID-19 pandemic.
+Everyone anticipated the pandemic; however, no one could have predicted the breadth and depth of its impact on all of us in such a short time.
+Before the pandemic, the world of medicine had focused on its great technological achievements, and it seemed invincible.
+The pandemic has taught us that even a country with the most advanced medical care crumbles under the sheer reach and speed of its spread.
+Countries with successful vaccination programmes are also seeing a resurgence of infections due to the new variant.
 The pandemic only strengthens the importance of Public Health for everyone and in everything we do.

 When comparing countries’ responses to the COVID-19 pandemic, it becomes clear that those with a better handle on the pandemic are those with better public health policy and infrastructure.
 It also highlights that having immense knowledge of Public Health Sciences is not enough.
 For successful prevention and control of a pandemic, a country also needs political will and politicians who understand the importance of public health measures on top of appropriate public health infrastructure and public health expertise.